 Can you recount a good Massey memory from there?
 Bigspin front nose?

-No he always claimed that, get into it really good and never ever make it.
+No, he always claimed that, got into it really good and would never, never make it.
 That was his claim

 I saw him do one to front crook at Southbank

-Toby Shuall’s stuff in Unabomber Headcleaner is really good because it’s just a vibe, that’s the thing about that place and it captures it.
-Toby’s stuff with the graphics over the top.
-It’s under a canopy of trees, the music and it’s about how it feels with Toby’s floppy style.
-Everything that has come out from that place makes you feel pretty good about skateboarding, feel good parts.
-Lucien’s part with Toby’s music is nostalgic and it makes you feel good.
-It’s sick that he decapped that spot and it references Toby, that’s his shit.
+Toby Shuall’s stuff in Headcleaner because it’s just a vibe.
+That’s the thing about that place and Headcleaner captures it.
+Toby’s stuff with the graphics over the top, it’s under a canopy of trees, the music and it’s about how it feels with Toby’s floppy style…

-Between First Broadcast and Lost and Found was the time after September 11th.
+The time between First Broadcast and Lost and Found was after September 11th.
 The cost of plane flights dipped and filming became less London-centric than previous videos.
-Who carried the torch and shined a light on London and the benches during that period of time?
+Who carried the torch and shined a light on London, and Victoria Benches, during that period of time?

-When do you think you first started visiting the benches?
+When would you say you first started visiting Victoria Benches?

 So this is 2006 and it’s capped?

-There’s one bench skateable and the rest are all capped.
+There’s one bench that’s skate-able.
+The rest are all capped.

-The line you filmed of Steph Morgan begins on the capped bench
+The line you filmed of Steph Morgan begins on the capped bench.
+[See above – ed.]